Teena Marie: 1983–1990: Epic era

-1991–2003: Hiatus and Passion Play and Black Rain
+1991–2002: Hiatus and Passion Play and Black Rain

-During the 1990s, Teena Marie's classic R&B, soul, and funk records were either sampled by hip-hop artists or covered by R&B divas.
-Teena Marie herself is regarded as something of a pioneer in helping to bring hip-hop to the mainstream by becoming one of the first artists of her time to rap one of her singles—the aforementioned "Square Biz".
+In the 1990s, Teena Marie's classic R&B, soul, and funk records were either sampled by hip-hop artists or covered by R&B divas.
+Teena Marie is regarded as somewhat of a pioneer in helping to bring hip-hop to the mainstream, by becoming one of the first artists of her time to rap one of her singles—the aforementioned "Square Biz".
 In the hip-hop portion of that song, she mentions some of her inspirations: Sarah Vaughan, Johann Sebastian Bach, Shakespeare, Maya Angelou, and Nikki Giovanni.
-In 1996, the Fugees paid tribute to her by interpolating the chorus of her hit, "Ooo, La, La, La" (1988), into its own "Fu-Gee-La".
+In 1996, the Fugees paid tribute to her by interpolating the chorus of her 1988 hit "Ooo, La, La, La", into its own "Fu-Gee-La".

 In the fall of 1994, Teena Marie released Passion Play on her independent label, Sarai Records.

 On March 30, 1995, Teena Marie appeared and performed in an episode of New York Undercover as an old friend of one of the characters.

-Subsequently, Teena Marie devoted most of her time to raising her daughter Alia Rose (who has since adopted the stage name "Rose Le Beau" and is pursuing her own singing career).
-During the late 1990s, she began working on a new album, titled Black Rain.
+Subsequently, Teena Marie devoted most of her time to raising her daughter Alia Rose, who has since adopted the stage name "Rose Le Beau" and is pursuing her own singing career.
+In the late 1990s, she began working on a new album, titled Black Rain.
 She was unable to secure a major label deal for the album and did not want to put it out on her own Sarai label, in light of the modest sales of Passion Play.
 However, a version pressed for promotional purposes was widely bootlegged among fans.
 This contained the tracks, "The Mackin' Game", "I'll Take the Pressure", "Baby, I'm Your Fiend", "My Body's Hungry", "Ecstasy", "I'm on Fire", "Watcha Got 4 Me", "Black Rain", "1999", "Butterflies", "Spanish Harlem", "Blackberry Playa", "The Perfect Feeling", and "Rainbow Outro".